blinksocks/blinksocks/docs/config/README.md

 ### Behaviours

-Behaviours are customizable event handlers for Socket layer. `behaviours` is an object with several "events" which may occured in Socket.
+Behaviours are customizable event handlers for Relay. `behaviours` is an object with several "events" which may occured in Socket.

 You can specify a behaviour to different events using different handlers.
 The following config shows when any preset failed, socket should close the connection in a random timeout picked from 10 to 40 seconds: